 Not only is it a brand new year, but also brand new decade!
-This fresh start is offering a sense of inspiration and whimsy when it comes to interior and exterior design, more specifically; tiles.
-2020 is not only introducing some new cool trends in tiles, but it is also pushing some of the top trends from 2019 even further.
+This fresh start is offering a sense of inspiration and whimsy when it comes to interior and exterior design, more specifically; Tile trends of 2020 is not only introducing some cool new trends, but it is also pushing up some of the top tile trends from 2019 even further.

 Here are 5 prominent tile trends that you’ll be seeing a ton of this year:

 Subway tiles have been popular for decades and are still a go-to classic when it comes to tiling.
 Originating from the underground subway stations in New York, these tiles are designed to express utilitarianism.
 A simple shape, satisfying layout, and glossy finish that’s pleasing to the eye and very easy to maintain cleanliness make these tiles super popular for kitchens, bathrooms, and pool houses.